f4b6a3/uuid-creator/README.md

 For example, say the a range is 360, similar to the 360 degrees of a circle.
 The first number handed out is random, and for coincidence it is ZERO.
 The second value handed out is 180 degrees away from the first point.
 The third is at 270 degrees far from the first one.
 The forth 90 degrees.
 And so on...

 This algorithm is very simple, but it's easier to understand watching it running.
-There's an animation written in HTML canvas in the `doc` directory that shows the algorithm in action.
-Each point drawn in the circle of the animation is like a value been handed out.
+There's an animation in the `doc` directory that shows the algorithm in action.
+Each point drawn in the circle of the animation is like a value being handed out.
 Each value is at the same distance of the others in the same iteration or cycle.

 ##### State file